FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 So for example I added all my Shellies and Hue Lights to Alexa as well and when i say "Alexa, Good night!" before I go to bed it turns out all the lights for me.

 ## Recap

+I started with absolutely no clue how those things can work together.
+That made the steps steeper then they should be but in the end it was absolutely no problem anymore to integrate the things an the meantime I know where I have to look out for what to pre check if my things work together.

+But this is a rabbit whole: You have to stop yourself :-) It is so much fun that you want to combine all the things together.
+I have so much ideas doing this and that if that and this happens.